UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 Six legitimate ways a 19-year-old can cut insurance cost

-1. Black-box telematics — average saving £379/year for new drivers, with discounts of 20–40% achievable for careful drivers, and 78% of 17–20-year-olds pay less with one.
+1. Black-box telematics — about 78% of 17–20-year-olds pay less with one than without, with discounts of 20–40% achievable for careful drivers.
+The discount is earned through how you actually drive rather than applied automatically.
 Marmalade, Carrot, Cuvva and Admiral LittleBox lead the market.
 Best for safe drivers willing to accept curfews and speed monitoring.

 2. Bank and protect your no-claims discount — by 19 most drivers have 1–2 years of NCD.
 Each clean year typically cuts 15–25% off the renewal; protecting it for a few pounds a month keeps that discount even after one claim.